 Meet Industrial Control System (ICS) Requirement

-One of the biggest problems in ICS is, which were the infrastructure is planned before any cyber-attacks existed and it is not possible to use IPS (Intrusion Prevention System) or WAF (Web Application Firewall) in the network firewall as it will cause more problems than an actual intrusion.
+One of the biggest problems in ICS is, which were the infrastructure is planned before any cyber-attacks existed and to use Intrusion Prevention System or Application Firewall in the network will cause more problems than an actual intrusion.

 Protect your ICS now with PickPacket